mujeebq7/Kubernetes-Starter/kubernetes_architecture.md

 ---

-And there you have it!
 That's a simplified breakdown of Kubernetes architecture components.